 - Psychological abuse – Infliction of mental or emotional anguish by threat, humiliation, or other verbal or nonverbal conduct.

 - Financial abuse – illegal use of an older person’s funds, property or resources.

-- Neglect – Failure of a caregiver to fulfill his or her care giving responsibilities.
+- Neglect – Failure of a caregiver to fulfill their caregiving responsibilities.

 - Abandonment – happens when a person, who has assumed responsibility for providing care to an elderly individual, abandons that individual.

 The personal losses associated with abuse can be devastating and include loss of independence, life savings, health, dignity, and security.